January 4, 2022

 A closer look at wildfire insurance

 Although many homeowners have fire damage covered as a peril in their regular insurance plans, this can vary based on insurance carrier or geographic location.
-As a result, it’s absolutely essential that landlords check their policy or consult their insurance agent first to understand whether wildfires are included in their coverage.
+As a result, landlords must check their policy or consult their insurance agent first to understand whether wildfires are included in their coverage.

 Like other coverage, wildfire insurance policies vary depending on carrier and location.
 For example, they may cover the entire dwelling or require separate policies for the dwelling and roof.
 Assuming that a wildfire is a covered peril in your landlord insurance policy, you are also covered for personal property, loss of rent, structural damage, and more when you file a claim (as long as your policy includes coverage for these elements of the property).
 Some wildfire insurance policies may have a separate wildfire deductible, which may be higher.

-That said, some insurance carriers will cover your property from regular fires but specifically exclude wildfire damage for properties in certain zip codes, geographies, or even during certain times of year.
-In this case, landlords need to invest in separate wildfire insurance policies on top of other standard policy coverage.
+That said, some insurance carriers will cover your property from frequent fires but specifically exclude wildfire damage for properties in certain zip codes, geographies, or even during certain times of the year.
+In this case, landlords must invest in separate wildfire insurance policies on top of other standard policy coverage.
 That said, some carriers may allow landlords to add wildfire insurance by endorsement, while others may not.

-For landlords who aren’t covered in the event of a wildfire, or can’t get an endorsement for their policy, there is always the option to buy independent wildfire insurance.
-Annual premiums for wildfire coverage can range from $1,000 to more than $5,000 for the average single family home.
+For real estate investors who aren't covered in the event of a wildfire or can't get an endorsement for their policy, there is always the option to buy independent wildfire insurance.
+Annual premiums for wildfire coverage can range from $1,000 to more than $5,000 for the average single-family home.
 For higher-value properties in states like California with coverage up to $1M, your annual premium could be as high as $40,000.
 Rental property owners should note that these figures will likely only increase as wildfires become more frequent and severe.

 3 tips for choosing the right wildfire insurance coverage